Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Ah — joy.

-Aha — the realization that joy is the purpose of life.
+Aha — realizing joy is the purpose of life.

 Haha — laughing at the simplicity of this realization.